Terry David Church, DRSc, MA, MS

-Dr. Church is currently an Assistant Professor in the Department of Regulatory and Quality Sciences at the University of Southern California, School of Pharmacy.
-He is also the Associate Director of the undergraduate programs at USC School of Pharmacy including the Major in Pharmacology and Drug Development (PDD) and the Minor in Science and Management of Biomedical Therapeutics.
+Dr. Church is currently an Assistant Professor in Regulatory and Quality Sciences at the University of Southern California, School of Pharmacy.
+He is primarily involved in undergraduate education as a lead instructor of the Pharmacology and Drug Development (PDD) major.
 Prof. Church's academic focus is on interdisciplinary applications of pharmaceutical regulation in relation to patterns of addiction to affect broad areas of learning and training.
 His areas of interest and expertise include biorepository regulation and ethics; drug addiction and regulation of controlled substances; regulatory practices for continuity and disaster planning; and policies and ethics of academic research.

 Dr. Church holds a Doctor of Science and Master of Science in Regulatory Science from the University of Southern California, a Master of Arts in Cultural Anthropology from Temple University, and a Bachelor of Arts in Social Sciences from the University of Pittsburgh.
-Dr. Church has completed his second AIDS-LifeCycle bike ride, a 7-Day, 545-mile ride from San Francisco to Los Angeles in an effort to raise awareness and funding for HIV education, treatment, and prevention.
+In his spare time, Dr. Church is a cyclist, amateur painter, and part-time crafter.
+Dr. Church has completed his second AIDSLifeCycle bike ride, riding from San Francisco to Los Angeles.
+This 545-mile bike ride helps raise awareness and funding for HIV education, treatment, and prevention.

 Church, T. D. (2018).
 Facilities Registration and Establishment: Human Cells, Tissues, and Cellular and Tissue-Based Products.
 In F. J. Richmond (Ed.), Reference Module in Biomedical Sciences: Elsevier.